Gracey2203/WasteTrack/README.md

    - Start React: `npm start`

 3. **Database Setup (MySQL)**
-   -Open MySQL Workbench and log in to your local server.
+   - Open MySQL Workbench and log in to your local server.

-   -Create a new database for the system by running the following query:
+   - Create a new database for the system by running the following query:
     CREATE DATABASE wastetrack_db;

-   -Import the provided database schema:
+   - Import the provided database schema:

-   -Go to Server > Data Import.
+   - Go to Server > Data Import.

-   -Select Import from Self-Contained File and choose the wastetrack_schema.sql file located in the root folder.
+   - Select Import from Self-Contained File and choose the wastetrack_schema.sql file located in the root folder.

    -Select wastetrack_db as the Default Target Schema and click Start Import.